publicityreform/findbyimage/_posts/2017-06-05-generative-narrative-final-presentation.md

 Excerpts:
   - "In other words, I learned about what isn't.
 But she was such serious pain.
 My heart would throb."
   - "I have experienced no moral obligations."
   - "Can your shadow come back here?
-I same some place.
+I swam some place.
 In this Town, the Gatekeeper will bring the seat for full men in a race about those things."
   - "Fine, he said.
 He had his reason for his purpose with her studies, of this violent channel, the girls who were started constantly in the world of interest."
   - "She could hear the touch of Tengo's consciousness, a huge, shot recorder and the occasional night-transport truck."